-New Talisman Gold Mines have apparently obtained all required approvals to undertake mining related activities in the Karangahake area.
-This includes consents issued by the Hauraki District Council, Waikato Regional Council and the Department of Conservation.
+New Talisman Gold Mines have obtained all required approvals to undertake mining related activities in the Karangahake area.
+This includes consents issued by the Hauraki District Council, Waikato Regional Council, NZ Petroleum & Minerals and the Department of Conservation.
 None of the consent applications were notified and approval was granted without community consultation.
 An independent planning review of the Hauraki District Council (HDC) assessment report noted the following areas of concern:

 - The proposal to carry out exploration involves bulk sampling by extraction of 10,000 – 20,000m3 by non-notified consent.
 This exceeds the permitted activity standard of 500m3 per 100ha.
 This is between 20 and 40 times the standard that forms the threshold where the Plan considers the effects to be minor or less than minor.